Best Practices: 7 Ways to Improve Live Captioning Quality

-Updated: March 30, 2021
+Updated: July 15, 2021

-#1: Strong Network Connection 💻
+#1: Strong network connection 💻

-When in doubt, it’s recommended to hardwire your internet connection for live streams since WiFi can sometimes be unreliable.
+When in doubt, it’s recommended to hardwire your internet connection for live streams, since WiFi can sometimes be unreliable.

-#2: High-Quality Audio 🎧
+#2: High-quality audio 🎧

-- Where will I be recording?
+- Where will I be recording/streaming?

 - What direction will the audio come from?